 It all comes down to money.
-You must be able to show that the company was motivated by financial concerns over the rights and safety of its employees.
-Of course, worker’s compensation premiums go up with the number of claims.
-Therefore, an employer has a strong motivation to keep claims as low as possible..
+Some companies are motivated by financial concerns over the rights and safety of their employees.
+Of course, worker’s compensation premiums paid by the employer go up with the number of claims.
+Therefore, an employer has a strong motivation to keep claims as low as possible.

 What to Watch Out For?

 If you apply for Unemployment Compensation, do not give the Department of Labor the reason your former employer gave you for the termination.
-Remember, your employer will not come out and say that you’ve been fired for filing a worker’s comp claim.
+Remember, your employer will not come out and say that you have been fired for filing a worker’s compensation claim.
 They will make up a reason and if you give this made up reason to the unemployment office you may be stuck with it and it could easily defeat a retaliatory discharge claim.
-Your best bet is to consult a lawyer before you file for Unemployment Compensation.
+You should consult a lawyer before you file for unemployment compensation

 Call Today 256.543.9777